Vitamin B12 Test

 Even so, a combination of tests – such as the holoTC test and the homocysteine test – can give very reliable results.
 The homocysteine test is also commonly used to test the success of B12 therapy.

 The homocysteine level should ideally be under 9 μmol/l.

-MMA Test – the Important Urine Test
+MMA Test – Urine Test

-Other than a few, very rare diseases, there are hardly any factors which can distort the results of the MMA test, making it the very best quick test available today.
+Other than a few, very rare diseases, there are hardly any factors which disturb the results of the MMA test, making it the best quick test available today.